archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 3. **Noise**: Noise refers to any unwanted interference or disturbance that distorts the signal as it passes through the channel.
 Noise can result from physical factors like electrical interference or from limitations in the transmission medium itself.
 Shannon considered this interference mathematically as random processes that alter the transmitted signals unpredictably.

 4. **Channel Capacity**: This is a critical concept that defines the maximum rate at which information can be reliably transmitted over a channel, given the presence of noise.
-Mathematically, Shannon’s formula for channel capacity \( C \) is:
+Mathematically, Shannon's formula for channel capacity \( C \) is:

 \[
     C = B \log_2 \left( 1 + \frac{S}{N} \right)